krahets/hello-algo/en/docs/chapter_divide_and_conquer/build_binary_tree_problem.md

 As shown in Table 12-1, the above variables can represent the index of the root node in `preorder` as well as the index intervals of the subtrees in `inorder`.

-<p align="center"> Table 12-1 &nbsp; Indexes of the root node and subtrees in preorder and inorder traversals </p>
+<p align="center"> Table 12-1 &nbsp; Indexes of the root node and subtrees in pre-order and in-order traversals </p>

 <div class="center-table" markdown>